 Actually, our grand-kids love this as a healthy dessert!
 What can be more heart-warming and rewarding for a grandparent when the first words coming out of kids’ mouths in the morning are “Eat cabbage!
 I want pink cabbage!”
 (After the fermentation process is complete, this home-made sauerkraut has a beautiful shade of red-pink color – very festive on your family dinner table!)

 You’ll be amazed how easy it is to make fermented cabbage in your kitchen with only 4 fresh organic ingredients.

 - 2 medium or large heads of white organic cabbage

 - 4 medium organic carrots

 - 1 medium organic beetroot (or 2 small)

 - 2 TBS of Celtic salt

-- Mix cabbage, carrots, and beets together in a big glass bowl or enamel pot while adding 2 tablespoons of fine Celtic Salt.
+2. Mix cabbage, carrots, and beets together in a big glass bowl or enameled pot while adding 2 tablespoons of fine Celtic Salt.

-- Let it stand for 5-7 minutes until vegetables release juice, due to their interaction with salt.
+3. Leave the bowl for 5-7 minutes until the vegetables release juices, due to their interaction with salt.

-- Add cranberries, when in season.
+4. Add cranberries, when in season (optional).
 Mix and knead well for 5 minutes, pressing on cabbage, so some more juice is released.

-- Enjoy with your favorite dishes as a condiment.
+Enjoy it with your favorite dishes as a condiment.